 If you use a tampon that is far too small for your vagina, it could possibly.
 That is likely only going to happen if you have had children though.

-Women who have had many children may not be able to use tampons anymore (due to an enlarged vagina, or possible uterine prolapse — which is when your uterus sinks down into your vagina) and may prefer an alternative listed below.
+Women who have had many children may not be able to use tampons anymore (due to an enlarged vagina, or possible uterine or bladder prolapse) and may prefer an alternative listed below.
+FYI any pelvic organ prolapse is when they drop down and fall into your vagina due to weak pelvic floor muscles.

 When were Tampons invented?